Thundergrid149/Thundergrid-Installer-Instructions/Etrel Inch Firmware Update Procedure.md

 # Etrel Inch Firmware Update Procedure
+Updating the firmware consists of the following two major steps
+* Configure your computer's network adapter to allow you to communicate with the charger
+* Uploading the firmware update to the charger

 ## Configure Windows Network Adapter
 Below are steps to configure your network adapter on Windows to connect to the charger with an ethernet cable.